evandrosouza-developer/ps2tomsxUSB/README.md

 - X2 - Connect to MSX PPI 8255 Signal PB2 (HB-8000 CI-15 Pin 20 / XP-800 CI-4 Pin 20);
 - X1 - Connect to MSX PPI 8255 Signal PB1 (HB-8000 CI-15 Pin 19 / XP-800 CI-4 Pin 19);
 - X0 - Connect to MSX PPI 8255 Signal PB0 (HB-8000 CI-15 Pin 18 / XP-800 CI-4 Pin 18);
-- Caps LED - Connect to MSX PPI 8255 Signal PC6 (HB-8000 CI-15 Pin 11 / XP-800 CI-4 Pin 11);
+- Caps LED - Connect to MSX PPI 8255 Signal PC6 (HB-8000 CI-15 Pin 11 / XP-800 CI-4 Pin 11) or S1985 Pin 71;
-- Kana LED - Connect to MSX YM2149 or AY3-8910 IOB7, pin 6 of DIP package.
+- Kana LED - Connect to MSX YM2149 or AY3-8910 IOB7, pin 6 of DIP package or S1985 Pin 72.
 If the MSX doesn't have this indicator LED, you can leave it open, as it already has an internal pull-up connection.
 In brazilian, argentinian and most european MSX, for example, this is a non-connect pin.

 3) Serial console:
  It is the only option for console available if you are using Blue Pill.
 See ## Why not STM32F103C8T6 Blue Pill?